-- (a) The closing price on the Stock Exchange (or on a stock exchange where they are listed) of the securities of the offeree company which are the subject of the offer:- - (i) on the latest practicable date prior to publication of the offer document;
+- 10. (a) The closing price on the Stock Exchange (or on a stock exchange where they are listed) of the securities of the offeree company which are the subject of the offer:- - (i) on the latest practicable date of the offer document;

-- (ii) on the last business day immediately preceding the date of the initial announcement, if any, and on the last business day immediately preceding the date of the offer announcement under Rule 3.5 of the Takeovers Code; and - (iii) at the end of each of the calendar months during the period commencing 6 months preceding the commencement of the offer period and ending on the latest practicable date prior to the posting of the offer document.
+- (ii) on the last business day before the date of the initial announcement, if any, and on the last business day before the date of the offer announcement under Rule 3.5 of the Takeovers Code; and - (iii) at the end of each of the calendar months during the period commencing 6 months before the offer period and ending on the latest practicable date of the offer document.